Savannah, GA Car Accident Lawyers

 In Savannah, a high percentage of collisions occur along state routes and interstates.
 These include:

-In our latest article, we discussed the deadliest intersections in Savannah that you and your loved ones should watch out for.
+In a recent article, we discussed the deadliest intersections in Savannah that you and your loved ones should watch out for.
 You can read the post below:

 Stay calm after a car accident in Savannah, and call 911 to notify police about the wreck if it caused injuries, deaths, or at least $500 in property damage.
 Remain at the scene of the crash, moving to a safe location, until police arrive.
 While you wait, collect information from the other driver, such as his/her name, contact number, insurance information, and license plate numbers.
 Take photographs of the accident and of any property damage or personal injuries.